Landmark-based alignment

 Afterwards, the explorer will automatically align the images based on the key points you selected on both images.

-(Optional) Update the SpatialData
+Update your SpatialData object

 After alignment, export the transformation matrix as a .csv